An analogue of Koebe's theorem in metric spaces: Introduction

 {\bf Theorem A.} {\it Let $f:{\Bbb D}\rightarrow {\Bbb C}$ be an univalent analytic function such that $f(0)=0$ and $f^{\,\prime}(0)=1.$ Then the image of $f$ covers the open disk centered at $0$ of radius one-quarter, that is, $f({\Bbb D})\supset B(0, 1/4).$}

-Some results of other authors on this topic can be found, for example, in \cite{AFW}, \cite{Cr}, \cite{M$_1$}--\cite{M$_2$} and \cite{Ra}.
-In this paper, we aim to present a version of the results from~\cite{ST$_2$} for the case of metric spaces.
+In this paper, we aim to present a version of the results from~\cite{ST$_2$} for metric spaces.
 In this case, we place the main emphasis on Loewner spaces, as well as Ahlfors regular spaces with the Poincare inequality.
 This ``choice of spaces'' is due to the fact that it is in them that the modulus of families of paths and the diameter of the set are metrically related, in other words, the estimate of the modulus of families of paths joining continua is expressed through the diameter of these continua (see, for example, \cite{AS}, \cite{He}).
 Although in the framework of the manuscript we prefer to deal with abstract metric spaces, the most important thing for us is to formulate results in concrete spaces such as Riemannian surfaces and quotient spaces.
-In this connection, we should also mention the paper~\cite{Cr}, in which some work was done on Riemannian manifolds.

 Everywhere further $(X, d, \mu)$ and $\left(X^{\,\prime}, d^{\,\prime}, \mu^{\,\prime}\right)$ are metric spaces with metrics $d$ and $d^{\,\prime}$ and locally finite Borel measures $\mu$ and $\mu^{\,\prime},$ correspondingly.
 We will assume that $\mu$ is a Borel measure such that $0 <\mu(B)<\infty$ for all balls $B$ in $X.$ Let $y_0\in X^{\,\prime},$ $0<r_1<r_2<\infty$ and